 Requiring four injections, there is a malaria vaccine available that can prevent the disease, called Mosquirix.

-Do you know any interesting facts about Malaria that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Malaria?
+Share them in the comments below!